 Repairing your solar panels will void any contractual agreement you have with your installation company, including warranties.
 However, if the installation company is no longer in business, go ahead and give us a call.
 We will see what we can do to help.

 We have a NABCEP-certified engineer inspect every roof or structure before installation to ensure the safety and well-being of your property.
 We can also build pergolas, carports, and ground mounts for your solar panels, so there are many alternatives.
+Explore different options in our article: Where can you install solar panels?

 Any home that is connected to the electrical grid will have something called a utility meter that your energy provider uses to measure and supply power to your home.
 When we install solar panels on your property, they are connected to your home’s utility meter.
 The production of your solar system can be accessed and measured by this meter.
 If your panels produce more than you are consuming, the meter will actually turn backwards!

 Yes.
 Photovoltaic panels still produce energy with indirect sunlight, so rain or shine – your panels will produce electricity.
+Learn more about the effectiveness in solar panels in our article about solar panel lifespan.

 Currently, there is a 26% federal tax credit for solar energy systems.
 However, this tax credit may change based on the decisions made in Washington and has decreased over time; the sooner you go solar, the less expensive it will be.